RomanSC/Introduction-to-Programming-with-Python/README.md

 # Introduction-to-Programming-with-Python

+Welcome,

-Introduction to Programming with Python at Marlboro College
+These are simple python apps I've been making as part of Introduction to Programming with Python at Marlboro College